eduNEXT-collab/xblock-exam-question-bank/README.rst

     make install
     make dev.run

-Once the process is done, you can interact with the [Nombre del XBlock] XBlock in the Workbench by navigating to http://localhost:8000
+Once the process is done, you can interact with the **Exam Question Bank** XBlock in the Workbench by navigating to http://localhost:8000

 For details regarding how to deploy this or any other XBlock in the Open edX platform, see the `installing-the-xblock`_ documentation.